Inverse decision-making using neural amortized Bayesian actors: Introduction

-Because the forward problem of computing optimal Bayesian actions for a given perception and decision-making problem is already quite computationally expensive, the inverse decision-making problem, i.e. performing inference about the parameters of such a Bayesian actor model given behavioral data, is an even more demanding task.
-For every evaluation of the probability of observed data given the actor's parameters, one typically needs to solve the Bayesian actor problem.
-If only numerical solutions are available, this can be prohibitively expensive and makes computing gradients with respect to the parameters for efficient optimization or sampling difficult.

-Here, we address these issues by providing a new method for inverse decision-making, i.e. Bayesian inference about the parameters of Bayesian actor models in sensorimotor tasks with continuous actions.
-Such tasks are widespread in cognitive science, psychology, and neuroscience and include so called production, reproduction, magnitude estimation and adjustment tasks.
+Here, we address these issues by providing a new method for inverse decision-making in sensorimotor tasks with continuous actions.
+Such tasks are widespread in cognitive science, psychology, and neuroscience and include so-called production, reproduction, magnitude estimation, and adjustment tasks.
 First, we formalize such tasks with Bayesian networks, both from the perspective of the researcher and from the perspective of the participant.
-Secondly, we approximate the solution of the Bayesian decision-making problem with a neural network, which is trained in an unsupervised fashion using the decision problem's cost function as a stochastic training objective.
-Third, using the pre-trained neural network as a stand-in for the Bayesian actor within a statistical model enables efficient Bayesian inference of the Bayesian actor model's parameters given a dataset of observed behavior.
-Fourth, we show on simulated datasets that the posterior distributions obtained using the neural network recover the ground truth parameters very closely to those obtained using the analytical solution for various typical response patterns like undershoots or regression to the mean behavior.
-Fifth, the identifiability between priors and costs of Bayesian actor models is investigated, which is now possible based on our proposed method.
-Finally, we apply our method to human behavioral data from a bean-bag throwing experiment and show that the inferred cost functions explain the previously mentioned typical behavioral patterns not only in synthetically generated but also empirically observed data.
+Second, we approximate the solution of the Bayesian decision-making problem with a neural network, which is trained in an unsupervised fashion using the decision problem's cost function as a stochastic training objective.
+Third, using the pre-trained neural network as a stand-in for the Bayesian actor within a statistical model enables efficient Bayesian inference of the Bayesian actor model's parameters given observed behavior.
+Fourth, we show on simulated datasets that the posterior distributions obtained using the neural network recover the ground truth parameters very closely to those obtained using the analytical solution for various typical response patterns like undershots or regression to the mean behavior.
+Fifth, we show how posterior distributions over the actor's internal parameters can be used to perform principled model comparison.
+Sixth, identifiability problems between priors and costs of Bayesian actor models are investigated, which can now be resolved based on our proposed method.
+Finally, we apply our method to human behavioral data from three different experiments and show that the inferred cost functions explain the previously mentioned typical behavioral patterns not only in synthetically generated but also empirically observed data.

-\section{Related work}
+\subsection{Related work}